Malta: Law of Offshore

 There are no special provision in Maltese law covering Unit Trusts, which are therefore treated in the same way as ordinary Maltese trusts, and have the same tax regime.

 Maltese trust law establishes the confidentiality of trust documents and dealings and the actions of the trustee.
-The Professional Secrecy Act 1994 imposes strict confidentiality rules on all professionals, officials and other individuals who recieve privileged information in the course of their duties; the sanctions are heavy fines and imprisonment.
+The Professional Secrecy Act 1994 imposes strict confidentiality rules on all professionals, officials and other individuals who receive privileged information in the course of their duties; the sanctions are heavy fines and imprisonment.